andrewwhitten/Salesforce-Functions-Recipes/README.md

 # Slow Code Test

+Salesforce Functions use scalable containers, and are not targeted at performance scenarios even though they are good candidates to reduce specific high cpu tasks currently running in Apex.

-Salesforce Functions is not squarley targeted at performance scenarios, however I thought it would be interesting to see how far I could push it compared to Apex and browser Javascript.
+I thought it would be interesting to see how far I could push them compared to Apex and browser Javascript.

 This recipe is a demonstration of an intensive mathmatical algorithm that I have implemented as: